ggreen/GemFire-Wan-Gateway/cluster-config/README.md

 # Overview

-The following demonstrates example scripts to start active active GemFire cluster across two GemFire cluster using GemFire's cluster configuration services.
-Each cluster consist of the locator and data node.
+The following demonstrates example scripts to start active-active WAN replication across two GemFire clusters using GemFire's cluster configuration services.
+Each cluster consist of a locator and data node.

 # Usage